Frequently Asked Questions

 2. Who is conducting the Study?

-The study is managed by DOT&PF in cooperation with the Anchorage Metropolitan Area Transportation Solutions (AMATS) staff.
+DOT&PF manages the study in cooperation with the Anchorage Metropolitan Area Transportation Solutions (AMATS) staff.
 AMATS is the Metropolitan Planning Organization responsible for transportation planning for the Anchorage Bowl and Chugiak-Eagle River areas.

 3. What are the limits of the study area?